 Lest one should think otherwise, women have been cycling since the very beginning of the activity and the following helpful hints and tips for the female cyclist come courtesy of Miss F.J.
 Erskine, a keen cyclist, from her book Lady Cycling: what to wear and how to ride.
 The book was published in 1897 and is reproduced here courtesy of British Library Publishing.

-Here follows, dear reader, a selection of chapter titles and extracts that indicate the views of the past.
+Here follows a selection of chapter titles and extracts that indicate the views of the past.

 "The other day I came across an exhaustive paper on whether, from an hygienic point of view, ladies should cycle.
 'Whether they should or not, ladies are cycling,' the author said, 'and so far the results seem to be extremely beneficial.'
 On no point, however, has a hotter controversy raged."